Comptroller and Auditor General of India: Krishna-Godavari (KG) D-6 gas block

 The oil ministry imposed a fine of ₹7,000 crores on Mukesh Ambani's company for the sharp drop in production of gas and violations mentioned in CAG's 2011 report.
 Oil ministry did not approve company's US$7.2 billion stake in deal with BP.
 So Jaipal Reddy known for his honesty was shifted from oil ministry to the Science and Technology ministry owing to pressure from Reliance group of Industries.
 RIL allowed the CAG to begin the audit in April this year after stalling it for a year.
 But unresolved issues could stall audit of KG Basin again.
-Then Reliance appointed Defence Secretary Shashikant Sharma as new CAG to audit KG Basin, said Prashant Bhushan.
+Then Government appointed Defence Secretary Shashikant Sharma as new CAG to audit KG Basin, said Prashant Bhushan.
 In KG D-6, most of the cost had been recovered by the private player and the increase in price would only go as profit.
 About 90% of receipts from K-G D-6 were so far booked as expenditure and in the remaining 10%, only 1% was paid to the government and rest 9% went to the operator as profit.